ChrolloUTA/ChrolloUTA/README.md

 ### Hello there! 👋

-I'm an Android developer who enjoys tinkering with Samsung devices.
-My specialty?
-Building custom modules and teaching root how to play an expert-level game of hide-and-seek.
+Welcome to my digital workshop!
+I'm an Android developer who treats Samsung devices like a puzzle box.
+My specialty is building the keys (custom modules) and teaching root the fine art of invisibility.

-> My current mission: Porting the best One UI features to more devices, all while keeping root completely invisible. 👻
+> **Currently on a quest:** To liberate the best One UI features for more devices, ensuring root stays a ghost in the machine. 👻

 ---